igcbioinformatics/ADER/README.md

 		Obtain genome fasta from Ensembl

 #### 	LO 5.2 - Alignment software: hisat2; salmon
-		What are the conditions of using burrows-wheeler approaches?
+		What are the requisites for using burrows-wheeler approaches?
 		Prepare a reference genome to use with hisat2

 #### 	LO 5.3 - Run an alignment: the SAM/BAM alignment format
 		Run hisat2 in an example dataset
-		What is the SAM format; what is the BAM format
+		What is the SAM/BAM format

 ### LO 6 - Assess the general quality of the alignments and detect possible problems